10 Best Assembly Language Courses for 2024: Bare-Metal Programming

 It looks like an indecipherable string of ones and zeroes, doesn’t it?
 How could anyone understand it?
 Well, this is machine code and you aren’t meant to be able to understand it, as this language is written for computers.
 Yes, all your JavaScript and Python and C and Go are all reduced to a complex string of binary numbers by the time it reaches the CPU.

 But if one wants to communicate in the most elemental language for computers, it’ll be tough to write in such an unfamiliar way.
-Thus, to bridge the gap between machine code and human understanding, computer scientists developed assembly language, in a more human-friendly form.
+Thus, to bridge the gap between machine code and human understanding, computer scientists developed assembly language, in a more human-readable form.
 If I tell you that the instruction before actually means:

 MOV AL, 97